Philmont (band)

-Philmont was an American pop punk influenced Christian rock band based out of Charlotte, North Carolina.
+Philmont was an American Christian pop punk band based out of Charlotte, North Carolina.
 They were signed to Forefront Records / EMI CMG until Spring 2010.
 Their debut album, Attention, was released on August 25, 2009.
 They released two independent EPs before breaking up in August 2012.

 History

-Philmont was formed by Scott Taube, Josiah Prince, Abe Hege, and Matthew Arcaini in Summer of 2005.
+Philmont was formed by Scott Taube, Josiah Prince, Abe Hege, and Matthew Arcaini in the summer of 2005.
 They recorded their independent debut EP Take Cover in December of that year.
-One year later, Philmont traveled to Eudora, Kansas to record their Photosynthetic EP at Black Lodge Studios with Ed Rose.
+One year later, Philmont traveled to Eudora, Kansas, to record their Photosynthetic EP at Black Lodge Studios with Ed Rose.
 Matthew Arcaini, who left the band after Take Cover, produced a track on the Photosynthetic EP as well.
 The band has also recorded some demos in 2005.

-Philmont released Photosynthetic independently on March 6, 2007 at Tremont Music Hall in Charlotte.
+Philmont released Photosynthetic independently on March 6, 2007, at Tremont Music Hall in Charlotte.
 That July, after adding Justin Sams on bass, the band performed at the 2007 Cornerstone Festival in Bushnell, Illinois, where they were discovered by representatives of EMI-CMG.
-Philmont showcased for the label group that Fall, and were soon offered a recording contract with Forefront Records.
-Hege unexpectedly left the band just before the signing was to take place.
-Todd Davis had played in a band with Josiah prior to Philmont, and was recruited on short notice.
-Philmont signed the deal a few days before Christmas 2007.
+Philmont showcased for the label group that fall and were soon offered a recording contract with Forefront Records.
+Hege unexpectedly left the band just before the signing took place.
+Todd Davis had played in a band with Josiah prior to Philmont and was recruited on short notice.
+Philmont signed the deal a few days before Christmas of 2007.

 After signing with Forefront, the band spent several months writing songs in preparation for recording their first full-length album.
-They spent April and May 2008 recording twelve songs in Nashville, Tennessee with producer Rob Hawkins.
+They spent April and May 2008 recording twelve songs in Nashville, Tennessee, with producer Rob Hawkins.
 The five-song Oh Snap EP was digitally released on August 19, 2008, and physically released on April 21, 2009.
 Their first single "I Can't Stand to Fall" was released to CHR and Christian Rock Radio in July 2008.

 Philmont released their debut full-length Attention on August 25, 2009.

 In September 2008, a music video for EP song "The Difference" was released to YouTube.
 The band filmed and directed the entire video themselves, as documented in a "behind-the-scenes" video, also available on YouTube.
-The music video has gained exposure on TV programming such as Steelroots, JCTV, The Merge, and Gospel Music Channel; it was included in the Spring 2009 video playlist for American Eagle stores nationwide, and was also featured on the X 2009 CD/DVD compilation.
+The music video gained exposure on TV programming such as Steelroots, JCTV, The Merge, and Gospel Music Channel; it was included in the spring 2009 video playlist for American Eagle stores nationwide and was also featured on the X 2009 CD/DVD compilation.
 Four other self-made music videos have been released since then, for the songs "I Can't Stand to Fall", "Back Down", "Another Name", and "My Hippocratic Oath".
 All the music videos can be seen on YouTube, and are included with the purchase of Attention on iTunes.